 All students at St Columban’s participate in religious education classes, prayer and liturgy as an integral part of their learning.
 We have a strong Dominican tradition which is reflected in our physical environment, daily prayer and in conversations with the children.

-Religious Education refers to the twofold purpose of education in Faith and Education in Religious Knowledge.
+Religious Education refers to the twofold purpose of Education in Faith and Education in Religious Knowledge.
 The classroom teaching and learning environment upholds the principles of other key learning areas where quality teaching and learning is the focus, and knowledge about the Catholic faith is supported by current methods and quality resources.

 Science and technology are of increasing importance and integral to our rapidly changing world.
 Scientific inquiry is a distinct way of finding answers to interesting questions and solutions to important problems about the natural world locally, nationally and globally, including shaping sustainable futures.
-Science and technology is taught through the skills of working scientifically and working technologically and the substrands of natural environment and made environment.
+Science is taught through the skills of working scientifically and working technologically and the substrands of natural environment and made environment.

 HSIE is divided into the substrands of History and Geography, which are taught for a semester every year.